odair-pedro/mutation-testing-csharp/README.md

 ## How to implement?
-In our example we are goingo to use [Stryker.NET](https://github.com/stryker-mutator/stryker-net)
+In our example we have used [Stryker.NET](https://github.com/stryker-mutator/stryker-net)

+A .NET implementation of [Stryker Mutator](https://stryker-mutator.io/)

 ### Stryker

+// TODO

 ## References